 Central and eastern Montana boast an abundance of fresh, locally-grown and raised food.
 We are working to improve access and affordability for consumers, while supporting our agricultural economy.

 We believe in a vibrant urban community and preserving our rural landscapes that we so treasure in Yellowstone County.
 That’s why we support sustainable development that promotes urban density, water and resource conservation.

 Billings used to have the worst air quality in the U.S., and posed a major health risk to residents.
 Many were sickened and died due to the dangerous levels of sulfur dioxide in the 1970s and 80s.
 YVCC successfully fought for air quality standards, and continue to do so to keep our community safe.

-Since its inception in 1979 around air-quality issues, YVCC has achieved many victories, including:
+Since its inception in 1979, YVCC has achieved many victories, including: